 A personally owned Windows based laptop is highly recommended as it will provide the student with the most flexible and convenient solution.

 The best piece of advice for purchasing a notebook computer is to spend as much as you can reasonably afford up front.

 You should focus your spending on the fastest processor (at least an i5), the most memory (at least 16GB), and the largest hard drive (at least 256GB).

 Spending money to buy a better video card can also provide you with better performance but may not be worth it for you.
 SSD drives are typically smaller capacity than traditional drives but offer very good performance and reliability.

 Linux, Apple OS X, iOS, Chrome, and Android devices are not compatible with many of the software products in use within Culverhouse.

 - The Culverhouse College of Business has selected Dell Computers and makes extensive use of their products.

 - Dell computers can be purchased with Accidental Damage coverage.
 This may be worth the cost if you are particularly hard on your equipment.

 - The version of EXCEL that Windows runs is capable of running macros.
 These won’t run on the Mac version of Excel.
 The macros are used primarily in finance courses.
-Students that have Apples can either come to the lab to do the work or load a copy of Windows and Office onto their laptops (see the above note about an additional cost).
-Most students (regardless of whether they have a Mac or a Windows laptop) seem to just go to the lab anyway for this.

 - The University now provides students with access to Office 365.